aletheia-foundation/aletheia-admin/minutes-monthly-cc-meeting.md

 8. Kade has spoken to lawyers

 ## Items discussed
+What exchange are we going to use?
+Roo, can you open a bank account for Aletheia Foundation?

 ## Action Items
 * [ ] Kolt to start working on incorporating Angular into the Aletheia app